Airline Flight Attendant

 Salaries According to BLS

-Airline Flight Attendant majors often go into careers with median salaries of $56,630.
+The median salary for someone in a career related to airline flight attendant is $56,630.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.